 Students who are taking exams that contain only compulsory core assessment units will automatically be entered for their examinations.
 These candidates will be sent a confirmation of exam entry before the end of Michaelmas Term.

-If you are taking exams with optional assessment units, then you are responsible for correctly completing your own entry forms for University examinations.
+If you are taking exams with optional assessment units, then you are responsible for correctly entering for your exams.
 You should consult the current edition of the Examination Regulations.
 If necessary, students should seek advice from their personal tutor, supervisor or department.

 Late entries and change of options

-With regard to late entries to examinations and alterations of options, candidates must apply for permission through the Academic Office.
+With regard to late entries and/or change of options, candidates must apply for permission through the Academic Office.
 The fees which apply are set out on the University website.
-Please note that applications for late entries and alterations of options will not be processed by the University until payment has been received.
+Please note that applications for late entries and change of options will not be processed by the University until payment has been received.

 Alternative examination requirements

-All requests for alternative examination requirements (e.g. extra time, use of a word-processor, religious circumstances) must be submitted by Friday of 4th week of Michaelmas Term.
-The College must advise on all such applications, which should be made to the Proctors’ Office through the Academic Office.
-It is therefore crucial that you inform the Academic Office at the earliest opportunity so that needs can be assessed and appropriate arrangements can be discussed.
+All requests for alternative examination requirements (e.g. extra time, use of a word processor, religious circumstances) must be submitted by Friday of Week 4 of the term preceding the examinations.
+The College must advise on all such applications, which should be made to the Proctors’ Office through the Academic Registrar.
+It is therefore crucial that you inform the Academic Registrar at the earliest opportunity so that needs can be assessed and appropriate arrangements can be discussed.

 (a) Dyslexia and dyspraxia